nens/threedi-urban-eia-nl/README.rst

     60,0.0
 #.
 Create an output folder in which the result files will be stored.
 #.
 Find the "id" of your model in the Threedi Model List: https://api.3di.live/v3/threedimodels/
 #.
-Open a command window and navigate to the batch-calculator folder.
-#.
 Run ``$ run-rain-series-simulations --help`` to see which arguments you need to specify.
 #.
 Run ``$ process-rain-series-results --help`` to see which arguments you need to specify.